Unified Multi-Modal Image Synthesis for Missing Modality Imputation: Introduction

 \section{Introduction}

 \IEEEPARstart{M}{ulti-modal} medical images are widely adopted in disease screening and diagnosis due to their ability to provide complementary soft-tissue characteristics and diagnostic information.
 For instance, commonly acquired magnetic resonance (MR) sequences include T1-weighted, T2-weighted, post-contrast T1-weighted (T1Gd), and fluid-attenuated inversion recovery (FLAIR) images, each of which is considered as a distinct modality that highlights specific anatomy and pathology.
 Clinically, a combination of multiple modalities is often used to present pathological changes and assist clinicians in making accurate diagnoses.
 However, obtaining complete multi-modal images for each patient can be challenging due to factors such as limited scanning time, motion or artifact-induced image corruption, and the use of different imaging protocols~\cite{shen2020multi}.
 When dealing with incomplete data, it is undesirable to simply discard it as it often contains valuable information, and also infeasible to re-scan missing sequences for data completion due to the high cost of data acquisition.
-Therefore, a common solution to address the missing data problem is to synthesize missing contrasts from available modalities, which is also known as data imputation.
+Therefore, multi-modal image synthesis (also known as data imputation) has been explored to generate missing modalities from limited available data, which has the potential to benefit downstream data analysis (i.e., segmentation~\cite{roy2010mr}, registration~\cite{iglesias2013synthesizing}), enhance the diagnostic accuracy of diseases (i.e., Alzheimer's disease~\cite{pan2018synthesizing}), and assist surgery planning~\cite{staartjes2021magnetic}.